add54/PHP-Login-System/README.md

 # PHP-Login-System
--A simple Login system with user Registration
+A sample login system with user registration